/open · transparent metrics

 Response body keyword assertions

-Alert when a page stops containing (or starts containing) a specific word or phrase — catch soft failures that return HTTP 200.
+Alert when a page stops/starts containing a phrase — catch soft failures that return HTTP 200.

 Done